ervc/candy/readme.md

 # CANDY (Chemistry ANd DYnamics)

+## DEPRECATED - PLEASE USE NEWCANDY REPO
+NOTE: This version of CANDY is no longer recommended, and likely no longer works.
+Please see (NewCANDY)[https://github.com/ervc/newcandy] repo for the most up to date version!

+## OLD CANDY README

 CANDY is a protoplanetary disk model for determining the time-dependent chemistry and a 1D vertical slice of a dynamic disk.
 CANDY includes chemistry, vertical diffusion, pebble growth, and ice sequestration.
 Details of the model are given in Van Clepper et al. 2022.

 CANDY contains two submodules, a modified astrochem (Maret & Bergin 2015) directory and the chemdiff directory, where the python wrapper is contained.